 Doctors were actively prescribing men to grow facial hair.
 Not just any kind of facial hair, but big bushy beards.

-They weren’t entirely wrong either, although the theory of disease was still forming shape, modern science has shown that beards do – to some extent – prevent bacteria and viruses from entering the respiratory tract.
+They weren’t entirely wrong either, although the theory of disease was still forming shape, modern science has shown that one of the best beard benefits is preventing bacteria and viruses from entering the respiratory tract.

 And that’s precisely what the Victorian era doctors were prescribing them for, to act as sort of filters.